muhammadmateen027/Videly-Movie-Rental-Backend/Readme.md

 router.post('/', auth, async (req, res) => {
 ```

+## express-async-errors
+To handle errors just install this library and import it.
+It'll handle all the errors for example, node module is running but with any reason DB connection has been lost , then it'll handle automatically and give a response.
+For more detail visit [express-async-errors](https://www.npmjs.com/package/express-async-errors).
+If it will not work with any reason, you may use your own created middleware technique.

 ## *Helping Node JS Commands*
 - npm init --yes
 - npm i (install any package like: npm i mongoose)